Are You a U.S. Citizen Thinking of Accepting a Foreign Assignment? Some U.S. Tax Matters You Should Know Before You

-Please see discussion on the effects of “Stacking” above, under- “The Foreign Earned Income Exclusion and Form 2555:”, where the ‘stacking” mechanism in addition to a tax grab results in: 1) The usefulness or effectiveness of the foreign tax credit (FTC), 2) the potential for the FTC carryover are both diminished and 3) in the case of high tax foreign countries, it may be preferable to use the FTC alone.
+Please see discussion on the effects of “Stacking” above, under- “The Foreign Earned Income Exclusion and Form 2555:”, where the ‘stacking” mechanism in addition to a tax grab results in: 1) The usefulness or effectiveness of the foreign tax credit (FTC), and 2) the potential for the FTC carryover are both diminished, in addition 3) in the case of high tax foreign countries, it may be preferable to use the FTC alone.

 Effective January 1, 2005 there is no longer a 90% limitation on the Alternative Minimum Tax (AMT) FTC.
 Therefore when in AMT, it is now possible to achieve a full U.S. FTC against U.S. income tax and reduce the U.S. tax liability to nil when there is no U.S. source income.

 Other Interesting Form 2555- FEIE, HE and HD, Form 1116- FTC and General Facts:

 - As a condition of employment, the taxpayer may have signed a ‘closing agreement’ with their employer, wherein which they agreed to waive their rights to elect the FEIE.
 Common where the taxpayer works for a major defense contractor who in turn has executed an agreement with a foreign government and the U.S. Department of Defense whom in turn alerts the IRS that their employees are not subject to local country tax.
 As such in this condition they may not claim the FEIE at all.

 - These exclusions- FEIE, HE and HD are elective, and should not be used when they trigger income inclusion.
 This would occur, for example where Schedule C expenses outstrip income and these expenses are added back to actually create income.